safdar-azeem/vue-ssr-lite/README.md

 `defineApplication()` may mention routes and SEO in `app.ts`.
 The compiler projects a client graph from `main`, `App.vue`, and the routes module.
 It does not import the complete server configuration into browser bundles.

 Six configuration fields are also projected into the browser: `extensions`, `middleware`, `router`, `scrollBehavior`, `createInitialState`, and `cleanup`.
 Core normally requires their dependencies to be universal and browser-safe.
 The only environment-specific exception is middleware on a statically proven default-SPA application, which never executes on the server and therefore uses its normal Vite browser dependency graph.
-This boundary keeps SEO, sitemap, robots, endpoints, Node APIs, secrets, and other server-only imports out of the browser bundle.
+This boundary keeps SEO, sitemap, robots, serverRoutes, serverMiddleware, legacy endpoints, Node APIs, secrets, and other server-only imports out of the browser bundle.

 Use static inline expressions, direct imports from browser-safe modules, or dedicated `const` bindings whose dependencies are also static.
 A config stored in a `const` and the documented function/async export that directly returns `defineServer({...})` are supported too.